gitpod-io/openvscode-server/guides/_template/azure/README.md

 ```

 3. Voila!
 Virtual machine is created
-4. Now if you are using linux/mac operating system then follow below steps if you are using windows then go to step
+4. Now if you are using Linux/Mac operating system then follow the below steps if you are using windows then go to step
    Open command prompt in terraform folder and type below commands

 ```